elsassph/haxe-modular/readme.md

 ## Overview of solution

-1. NPM dependencies bundling in a single libs/vendor JavaScript file
+1. In the browser, NPM dependencies bundling in a single libs/vendor JavaScript file

 	Best practice (for speed and better caching) is to regroup all the NPM dependencies into a single JavaScript file, traditionally called `vendor.js` or `libs.js`.